CopernicaMarketingSoftware/Documentation/Mailerq/4.2/database-access.md

 ## Choosing the right engine

 From a performance perspective it does not really matter which database engine you choose to use.
-MailerQ periodically (every ten minutes) copies all settings from the database to main memory, and uses this in-memory cache for lookups.
+MailerQ periodically copies all settings from the database to main memory, and uses this in-memory cache for lookups.
 No realtime queries are executed, and no connections are kept open to the database in between these reloads.
 The speed of the database does therefore not have to be a factor in choosing the most appropriate engine.
 It is better to choose a database that you feel most comfortable with.
 Do you already use MySQL databases?
 Then it is best to use it for MailerQ